Siriusmart/notesdump/computing/y1/michaelmas/introduction-to-graphics.typ

 == Image as a 2D Array

 From a discrete perspecitive, an image is a *2D array of pixels*.
-The memory is not two-dimensional, how do we store it in memory?
+The memory is not two-dimensional, how do we store it in memory? (how to linearise an image?)

 #grid(
   columns: (45%, auto),